wzhang2018/AverageNumbers/README.md

 Overview
 ========

-This program averages an array of integers, and prints the average to the scrreen.
+This program averages an array of integers, and prints the average to the screen.
-\n

 :+1: :sparkles: :camel: :tada: :rocket: :metal: :octocat:

 Usage